sourcegraph/about/blogposts/strange-loop-2019-temporal-databases-for-streaming-architectures.md

 ![Crux Architecture](/blog/strange-loop-2019/temporal-arch-img-3.png)

 Using a separate topic for documents allows for compaction to remove duplicates since the ID is the hash of the document.
 Crux nodes ingest data from the event log and index transactions and documents into a key-value store such as RocksDB or LMDB  which both serve as local document stores and bitemporal indexes for Crux's graph query.
-Jeremy mentioned that as an index, LMDB was more performant than RocksDB.
+Jeremy mentioned that as an index, LMDB was more performant for queries than RocksDB.

 ### What is Crux simplifying?